 Tyler conducts Real Time Kinetic (RTK) GPS land surveys to collect measured data of archaeological sites.
 These data are used to create site maps, build custom thematic maps for use in spatial analysis, and to geo-reference digitized feature drawings.
 Tyler also serves as a Field Archaeologist on excavation, testing, and survey projects.

 Danelle has worked on archaeological projects in the Midwest, Plains, Colorado, Arizona, and Louisiana, and has spent years concentrating on laboratory management, osteology, paleoethnobotany, museum photography, and public education.
-Following graduate work in forensic anthropology and death investigation, she taught undergraduate courses in crime scene processing, property room management, crime laboratory techniques, fingerprint analyses, and forensic excavation methods.
-As Desert Archaeology Laboratory Director, she administers non-Tribal federal and state archaeological permits, manages collections, and transfers of culturally sensitive material for repatriation.
+Following graduate work in forensic anthropology and death investigation, she taught undergraduate courses in property room management, crime laboratory techniques, and forensic excavation methods.
+As Desert Archaeology Laboratory Director, she administers tribal, federal, and state archaeological permits, manages the processing, curation, and repatriation of collections, and has overseen the development of a new laboratory processing center.
 Danelle enjoys traveling, spending time with her college-bound son, and hiking with her dog.

 B.A., Archaeology, University of North Dakota, 1990; Graduate Study, ASU | With DAI since 1999